 Despite being the smallest province of Canada, Prince Edward Island offers some of the most beautiful landscapes in the country.
 Pretty fishing villages, a lighthouse-dotted coastline, fabulous seafood and hidden bays and beaches make this one on Canada's most captivating regions, and one of its best-kept secrets.

-Charlottetown makes a brilliant starting point to explore the island, not only for its history, but also its central location.
+Charlottetown is the ideal starting point to explore the island, not only for its history, but also its central location.
 Explore more about the birthplace of Canada at Province House and visit the home of one of the Fathers of Confederation.

 In the evening enjoy the musical Anne of Green Gables.
 Wander through the busy town of Cavendish to find the home of its author Lucy Maud Montgomery.
 Visit the fictional setting of Green Gables and you'll find the western entrance to the beautiful Prince Edward Island National Park.
 Relax on a selection of sandy beaches along the coastline or follow trails through the green woodland and meadows to explore the park fully.